What is Afterload?

 (P, ventricular pressure; r, ventricular radius; h, wall thickness).

-The pressure that the ventricle generates during systolic ejection is very close to aortic pressure unless aortic stenosis is present, in which case the left ventricular pressure during ejection can be much greater than aortic pressure.
-At a given intraventricular pressure, wall stress and therefore afterload are increased by an increase in ventricular inside radius (ventricular dilation).
+The pressure that the left ventricle generates during systolic ejection is very close to aortic pressure unless aortic stenosis is present, in which case the left ventricular pressure during ejection can be much greater than aortic pressure.
+At a given intraventricular pressure, wall stress and therefore afterload are increased by an increase in ventricular chamber radius (ventricular dilation).
 A hypertrophied ventricle, which has a thickened wall, has less wall stress and reduced afterload.
-Hypertrophy, therefore can be thought of as a mechanism that permits more parallel muscle fibers (actually, sarcomere units) to share in the wall tension that is determined at a give pressure and radius.
+Hypertrophy, therefore, can be thought of as a mechanism that permits more parallel muscle fibers (actually, sarcomere units) to share in the wall tension that is determined at a given pressure and radius.
 The thicker the wall, the less tension experienced by each sarcomere unit.

 How Afterload Affects Stroke Volume and Preload

 The effects of afterload on ventricular ESV and EDV can be illustrated using pressure-volume loops (see figure).
-If afterload is decreased by decreasing arterial pressure as in the example discussed above, the ventricle needs to generate less pressure before the aortic valve opens.
-The ejection velocity after the valve opens is increased because decreased afterload increases the velocity of cardiac fiber shortening as described by the force-velocity relationship.
+If afterload is decreased by decreasing arterial pressure, as in the example discussed above, the ventricle needs to generate less pressure before the aortic valve opens.
+The ejection velocity after the valve opens is increased because decreased afterload increases the velocity of cardiac fiber shortening, as described by the force-velocity relationship.
 More blood is ejected (increased stroke volume), which decreases the ventricular ESV as shown in the pressure-volume loop.
 Because end-systolic volume is decreased, there is less blood within the ventricle to be added to the venous return, which decreases EDV.
 Ordinarily, in the final steady-state (after several beats), the decrease in EDV is less than the decrease in ESV so that the difference between the two, the stroke volume, is increased (i.e., the width of the pressure-volume loop is increased).

-It is important to note that the changes brought about by altered afterload are modified acutely by baroreceptor reflexes that alter heart rate and inotropy, both of which will modify the changes in EDV, ESV and stroke volume initiated by the change in afterload.
+It is important to note that changes brought about by altered afterload are modified acutely by baroreceptor reflexes that alter heart rate and inotropy, both of which will modify the changes in EDV, ESV and stroke volume initiated by the change in afterload.
 For example, suddenly reducing afterload by decreasing arterial pressure will lead to a reflex increase in heart rate and inotropy.
-Increased heart rate, by reducing filling time, will further decrease in EDV and tend to attenuate the stroke volume increase produced by reducing the afterload.
+Increased heart rate, by reducing filling time, will further decrease in EDV and attenuate the stroke volume increase produced by reducing the afterload.
 Increased inotropy would tend to further reduce the ESV, further increase the SV, and further reduce EDV.
 The final steady-state response will be determined by the sum of the individual, yet interdependent, responses.